kgopotsomaifo/JavaScript-fundamentals/README.md

 # JavaScript-fundamentals

-a simple but dynamic multipage webpage about music
+a simple but dynamic multipage website about music

+ the site is live at: https://kgopotsomaifo.github.io/JavaScript-fundamentals/